wp-plugins/hello-hal/readme.txt

 === Hello HAL ===
 Contributors: Doc4
 Donate link: Sorry, we're not taking donations at this time
+Tags: movie quotes, quote, quotes, science fiction, sci-fi, scifi, science fiction quotes, HAL 9000, Hello Hal, Hello_HAL, sci-fi quotes, fun, entertainment, admin quotes, quotations, movie quotations, entertaining, enjoyment, thrills, Back to the Future, Logan's Run, Barbarella
-Tags: quotes, sci-fi, fun, admin, movie quotes, science fiction Requires at least: 2.3
+Requires at least: 2.3
 Tested up to: 2.6.2
-Stable tag: 0.1
+Stable tag: 0.2

 == Description ==

-Based on the famous "Hello Dolly" plugin, "Hello HAL" ( Heuristically programmed ALgorithmic Computer: HAL 9000 ) is a science fiction movie quotation plugin developed for the WAD 9000 ( Wordpress ADministration Panel ).
+Based on the now famous "Hello Dolly" plugin, "Hello HAL" ( Heuristically programmed ALgorithmic Computer: HAL 9000 ) is a science fiction movie quotation plugin developed for the WAD 9000 ( Wordpress ADministration Panel ).
 It was decided that simply having the quotes wasn't nearly as entertaining as including the author's name and title of the movie and so directly under the quote is a small caption with this information.

 == Installation ==